karan109/Maze-Game-Simulation/README.md

 2. **Multi Player**
 * Two players compete against each other in collecting the deathly hallows.
-* A player wins if the oponent dies or she collects all 3 hallows and becomes the master of death.
+* A player wins if the opponent dies or she becomes the master of death.
 * Rest of the game is similar to the Single Player version.